-ShinyHunters have gained recognition in the last few years as very reliable when it comes to compromising environments.
+ShinyHunters have gained recognition in the last few years as very reliable when it comes to compromising environments and data breaches.
 So far, their list of compromised companies includes multiple names from the Fortune 500.
 Most recently it was confirmed that Rockstar, the video game developer behind the Grand Theft Auto series, had been affected after Anodot disclosed a data leak from its Snowflake instance.

 Before we jump in, let this be a reminder: tactical threat hunting matters.

-On April 4, 2026, Anodot's public status page showed a broad outage, stating that all data collectors were down.
+- April 4, 2026: Anodot's public status page showed a broad outage, stating that all data collectors were down.
 The named impact included Snowflake, S3, and Kinesis.

 What happened to Rockstar?